 Blogging

-Ugh… I Turned Blogging Into a Job
+Ugh… I Turned Blogging into a Job

 That’s my frame of mind at the moment.
 I swing wildly from “OMG, I turned blogging into a job!” to “Ugh…this thing that was fun is now WORK,” depending on the task at hand.